Owl Birthday Cake How To Tutorial

-As me and my dad were trying to cover the owl we didn’t capture the moment as it happened.
+As my dad and I were trying to cover the owl we didn’t capture the moment as it happened.
 However we rolled out a piece of chocolate sugar paste as wide as the owl plus half of the side measurement.
 So the covering would go up and over his head.
 You get the idea below.

 Once you’ve got the sugar paste/fondant over you will get a join on the sides and what we did was to cup the pieces so they met like curtains.
 Then we used a smoother/polisher to make them smooth.
 You don’t need to worry about the sides too much.
 When you add wings they will cover the cut marks.

 If you want to make your own owl cake I’ve posted the template I made below.
 It should open up large when you click on it and then just simply download and print off.
 It’s fairly large so you can make it any size you need.